 However…

-Be wary of anyone who has not been “officially welcomed” by their owner, so be sure to keep that in mind when having someone enter into your home for the first time.
+That bark makes the Pekingese a good guard dog, even though their looks may not be the most intimidating.
+So you’ll want to consider this before purchasing a Pekingese puppy, or better yet, adopting a Pekingese dog from a dog rescue center.
+They’re also wary of anyone who has not been “officially welcomed” by their owner, so be sure to keep that in mind when having someone enter your home for the first time.

 But…

-If you’re the type of person that wants to be the center of your dog’s world and have him or her with you every second of the day, then a Pekingese dog might be the dog for you because they are very affectionate to their family.
+If you want to be the center of your dog’s world and have them with you every second of the day, then a Pekingese dog might be the dog for you because they are very affectionate to their family.
+Also, Pekingese dogs are suitable for families with kids, but only if they are not rough with them.
+If you have a toddler or a young child, it is essential to teach them how to treat a dog properly so neither get hurt.

-Since Pekingese dogs are fairly small, they live a long life of anywhere from twelve to fifteen years.
+Finally, since Pekingese dogs are relatively small, they live twelve to fifteen years long.

 Pekingese Dog Care and Maintenance

-Walk your Pekingese on a very short walk every day, but they cannot be in the heat.
-In terms of their coat, they need to be brushed at least once a week to prevent matted fur, and bathed once or twice a month to keep them clean.
+The thick and long coat of the Pekingese will require constant grooming, but other than that; they are low maintenance.
+Walking your Pekingese on a concise walk every day is recommended, but they cannot be in the heat.
+Their coat must be brushed at least once a week to prevent matted fur and bathed once or twice a month to keep them clean.

-To prevent any infections, it is important to clean the face of your Pekingese daily around the nose and eyes.
+Also, to prevent any infections, cleaning the face of your Pekingese daily around the nose and eyes is essential.
 You can use a damp cotton pad or ball to do this.

 The Pekingese is a part of the toy family of dogs because of its small stature.
-They range from six to nine inches tall and weight anywhere from nine to fourteen pounds.
-In the past in China, if a Pekingese was shorter than six inches it would be carried in the sleeves of people’s clothes and be called a Sleeve Pekingese.
+They range from six to nine inches tall and weigh anywhere from nine to fourteen pounds.
+In the past, in China, if a Pekingese were shorter than six inches, it would be carried in the sleeves of people’s clothes and be called a Sleeve Pekingese.
+Also, the Pekingese has a very signature look, but here are some of its technical traits.

 First…

-The Pekingese has a very long and thick coat which has two layers: A soft and furry undercoat and a more coarse and straight top coat.
-These thick coats are what give the Pekingese it’s trademark appearance as a lion.
+The Pekingese has a very long, thick coat with two layers: A soft, furry undercoat and a more coarse, straight top coat.
+These thick coats give the Pekingese its trademark appearance as a lion.

 Secondly…

 A Pekingese can be any color or variation of colors.
-A completely white dog of this breed was highly desired in Chinese culture, and a popular color choice nowadays.
+An utterly white dog of this breed was highly desired in Chinese culture and a popular color choice nowadays.

 Lastly…